sirAndros/kbdasm/README.md

 I use "typewriter"-like (digits and symbols are swapped) layouts when CapsLock is OFF but prefer to have digits on alternative (caps) layout.
 You can easily change both with `TYPEWRITER` and `TYPEWRITER_ON_CAPS` flags in [kbdruen_undead.asm](https://github.com/sirAndros/kbdasm/blob/master/layouts/kbdruen_undead.asm) and [kbdusru_undead.asm](https://github.com/sirAndros/kbdasm/blob/master/layouts/kbdusru_undead.asm).

 To determine what you use offen I recomend to use some keylogger for a week.
-For my-self I wrote own very-very basic bycicle: [simple-keypress-statistics](https://github.com/sirAndros/simple-keypress-statistics).
+For my-self I wrote own very basic bycicle: [simple-keypress-statistics](https://github.com/sirAndros/simple-keypress-statistics).